tomonikolovski/personal_finance_ai_data_pipeline/README.md

 🌐 FastAPI Frontend
 A lightweight web interface that allows users to input natural language prompts describing the analysis they want to perform.

-🧠 LLM Backend (Llama.cpp)
+🧠 LLM Backend (Llama.cpp inference)
 A backend container running a local large language model via Llama.cpp.
 It:

-- Interprets natural language prompts,
+- Interprets natural language prompts by using CodeLlama-7B-Instruct-GGUF model,
 - Generates equivalent PySpark code,
 - Executes the code on the Spark cluster, and
 - Returns the results to the user.